 Much of part A2.2 is a combination of content from the national and international diploma element 1 (essentially, the best bits from both).
 You will often find, as we go through, that the international diploma layout is preferred, because, well, it is more logically arranged.
 So, in effect, little really has changed.

 A3 is about loss causation (incidents) and incident investigation.
 Most of that content is from the old A2, the failure tracing methods (FTA/ETA) being brought in from the old A4.
 These latter inclusions are techniques which could be used in accident investigation.
 The bowtie model is also included (which is something more likely to be used in the oil and gas industry, but does at least connect the FTA/ETA.
-It is debateable whether such techniques would ever be encountered or even used by most safety people and certainly not in most incident investigations.
+It is debatable whether such techniques would ever be encountered or even used by most safety people and certainly not in most incident investigations.
 Something basic like 5-Why analysis is likely to be used to start with.
-Still, nice to know stuff like that, just in case you get invited to a quiz night.
 The truly new bit here is the inclusion of behavioural root cause analysis.
 That marks a change of emphasis to look at the behavioural aspects of accidents – that is, why people get “tempted” into unsafe behaviour.
 The idea is then to design out the temptation by making it easy to take the safe path (knowing full well, how humans behave).